 - Metric alerts: Trigger when macro-level metrics for error or transaction events cross specific thresholds.

-Issue alerts trigger whenever any issue in a project matches the specified criteria.
+Issue alerts trigger whenever a new event is received for any issue in a project matching the specified criteria.
 These criteria might be, for example, a resolved issue re-appearing or an issue affecting many users.

 In the “Alert Rules” tab, these alerts are identified by the issues icon, and by default, they are displayed at the bottom of your list of alerts.
 (If you have several metric alerts, this may push your issue alerts off the first page of the list.)

 In issue alerts, Sentry evaluates the configured alert conditions each time it receives a new event.
 Alert conditions have three parts:

 - Triggers specify what type of activity you'd like monitored, or When an alert should be triggered.

 - Filters help control noise by triggering an alert only If the issue matches the specified criteria.

 - Then, Actions specify what should happen when the trigger conditions are met and the filters match.

 The Alert Details page shows you the number of times an issue alert rule was triggered over time, grouped in one hour buckets.
 Clicking on the alert rule name in the "Alert Rules" tab, or on the notification you receive will take you to this page.
 The page also includes the alert rule conditions, the current status of the alert (Warning, Critical, or Resolved), and alert details such as when it was created, when it was last modified, and the team that owns the alert.